 Scanning Electron Microscopes

-The Unit has three scanning electron microscopes available for staff and student use: The FEI NovaNano SEM, the Tescan MIRA3 RISE SEM and the Leo 1450 SEM.
+The Unit has two scanning electron microscopes available for staff and student use: The FEI NovaNano SEM and the Tescan MIRA3 RISE SEM.
 The instruments can be booked in advance for as long as is required for a particular experiment subject to user demand at that particular time.
 The Unit offers training in the operation of these instruments.

 Please contact Miranda Waldron for any queries regarding our scanning electron microscopes: (021) 650 2818, or email@example.com.